 It is also known as the “Malpighian cell”.
 Macrosclereids appear elongated and columnar in shape and they occur usually, in the outer epidermal cells of seed.
 An example of the Macrosclereids is the seed coat of Pisum species.

 It is also known as the “Bone cells”.
 Osteosclereids appear very similar to the shape of a bone of hourglass with enlarged, lobed, and columnar cells.
 And it is lobed towards the end.
 They are commonly found below the epidermal layer like the hypodermis of seeds and leaves of certain plants belonging to the category of xerophytes.
 Some of the examples are Leaves of Hakea species.

 It is also known as “Stellate cells” and it appears to be star-like, deeply lobed with the radiating arms from the central body.
 The radiating arms are usually pointed, irregular, and varied in number.
 Astroscelerids mainly occur from the upper to lower epidermis of the leaf.
 Some of the examples of it are Leaves of Thea, Olea, etc.

-It is also known as “Fibre-like cells” and it appears very much elongated, sparingly-branched and uncommon kind of a cell.
-They are mainly found in the specialized tissues of leaves.
+It is also known as “Fibre-like cells” and it appears to be a very elongated, sparingly-branched and uncommon kind of cell.
+They are mainly found in the specialized Tissues of leaves.
 An example of filiform sclereid is the leaves of Olea.

-They form hypodermis of the xerophytes and prevent the loss of water.
+They form the hypodermis of the xerophytes and prevent the loss of water.

-Some of the locations where sclerenchyma is found are present in the stems around the vascular bundles, in the veins of the leaves, and hard covering of the fruit, seed, and nuts.
-Coconut husk is also made up of the same kind of tissue.
+Some of the locations where Sclerenchyma is found are present in the stems around the vascular bundles, in the veins of the leaves, and the hard covering of the fruit, seed, and nuts.
+Coconut husk is also made up of the same kind of Tissue.

 1. Is Xylem a Sclerenchyma?